-If you are a runner, you know that choosing the right pair of running shoes is crucial to your performance and health.
-Wearing the wrong shoes can lead to discomfort, pain, and even injuries.
+If you are a runner, you know that choosing the right pair of running shoes is crucial to your performance and preventing injuries.
 In this article, we will explore the science of running shoes and provide tips on how to choose the right pair to prevent injuries.

 One common mistake runners make is choosing shoes based on their looks or brand.
-While it’s important to like the way your shoes look, it’s more important to choose shoes that fit properly and provide the right support for your feet.
+However, it’s more important to choose shoes that fit properly and provide the right support for your feet.

 There are three main parts of a running shoe: